awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions.md

 Elastic Beanstalk creates an application version whenever you upload source code\.
 This usually occurs when you create an environment or upload and deploy code using the [environment management console](environments-console.md) or [EB CLI](eb-cli3.md)\.
 Elastic Beanstalk deletes these application versions according to the application's lifecycle policy and when you delete the application\.
 For details about application lifecycle policy, see [Configuring Application Version Lifecycle Settings](applications-lifecycle.md)\.

 You can also upload a source bundle without deploying it from the [application management console](applications-console.md)\.
-Elastic Beanstalk stores source bundles in Amazon S3 and doesn't automatically delete them\.
+Elastic Beanstalk stores source bundles in Amazon Simple Storage Service \(Amazon S3\) and doesn't automatically delete them\.

+You can apply tags to an application version when you create it, and edit tags of existing application versions\.
+For details, see [Tagging Application Versions](applications-versions-tagging.md)\.

 **To create a new application version**